zrpaplicacoes/workshop-lambda-sqs/README.md

 This repo is a monorepo managed by Yarn Workspaces.
 There are 3 main folders:

-* Web: React with Typescript to implement a lightweight frontend;
+* Web: React with Typescript to implement a lightweight frontend (@workshop/web);
-* Serverless: Lambda functions that implement the main interface for our services;
+* Serverless: Lambda functions that implement the main interface for our services (@workshop/serverless);
-* Shared: Reusable code between web and serverless;
+* Shared: Reusable code between web and serverless (@workshop/shared);

 ## Navigation